gerritbruening/texthist/README.md

 Note that the `&lsaquo;á` etc. are for the angle brackets.

 ### Interprete text and app code in terms of TEI
-Now, in terms of TEI XML the `text` code and the `app` code in combination mean the following:
+Now, in terms of TEI XML the text and apparatus data in combination mean the following:

          <pb n="7"/>
          <p><lb n="2"/>Jemand mußte Josef K. verleumdet haben, denn ohne<lb